syndesisio/syndesis-project/proposals/068-ftue.md

 ### User Story

-- As a user, I would like a clear indication of how to proceed in order to use Syndesis, which includes a link and perhaps brief explanation of how to create a GitHub OAuth App, along with how to connect it to my Syndesis account.
+- As a first time user, I would like a clear indication of how to proceed in order to use Syndesis, which includes a link and perhaps brief explanation of how to create a GitHub OAuth App, along with how to connect it to my Syndesis account.
+- As a returning user, I would like to be directed to the Getting Started page and skip the GitHub OAuth App creation and guided tour steps.
-- As a user, I would like clear visual guidance on how to proceed with using Syndesis once my OAuth App is connected, such as with a guided tour (interactive/non-interactive) that educates me on what connections and integrations are, and how to get started with them.
+- As a first time user, I would like clear visual guidance on how to proceed with using Syndesis once my OAuth App is connected, such as with a guided tour (interactive/non-interactive) that educates me on what connections and integrations are, and how to get started with them.
-- As a user, at any moment, I would like to be able to exit out of the guided tour.
+- As a first time user, at any moment, I would like to be able to exit out of the guided tour.
-- As a user, at any moment, I would like to be able to access/restart the guided tour.
+- As a first time user, at any moment, I would like to be able to access/restart the guided tour.
-- As a user, I would like to have a sample project to start with.
+- As a first time user, I would like to have a sample project to start with.
-= As a user, I would like to be able to delete the sample project once I'm done working with it.
+= As a first time user, I would like to be able to delete the sample project once I'm done working with it.
-- As a user, I would like to have documentation provided throughout my experience in Syndesis, such as through tooltips.
+- As a first time user, I would like to have documentation provided throughout my experience in Syndesis, such as through tooltips.
-- As a user, I would like to be able to provide feedback on my experience as a first time user through something like an interactive survey.
+- As a first time user, I would like to be able to provide feedback on my experience as a first time user through something like an interactive survey.